probcomp/Venturecxx/refman/faq.rst

 reference in the inner lnaguage.

-Q: Why is the `venture` console ignoring the `--abstract-syntax` flag when reading a file written in the the abstract syntax?
+Q: Why is the `venture` console ignoring the `--abstract-syntax` flag when reading a file written in the abstract syntax?

 For instance::